estatewatch/11ty-estatewatch/src/estates/thamesmeadeast.md

 Neither is there any explanation as to how the scheme complies with the Mayor's requirement that alternatives to demolition have been explored and demolition is being pursued as a last resort.

 Peabody has submitted a [financial viability assessment](https://pa.bexley.gov.uk/online-applications/files/2FE1C374ADB0323DE13C63386406CECD/pdf/21_01948_OUTEA-FVA_APPENDED-2670425.pdf) explaining that it can't provide more social or affordable housing because the scheme is not viable.
 In its calculations Peabody has included a 16% profit margin (amounting to £110m) as a cost to the scheme, which it says is the minimum profit it requires - despite it being a non-profit charitable trust rather than a developer.

+The planning application was waved through by Bexley Council in Oct 2022 and then approved by the Mayor.

 We [reported last year](https://www.estatewatch.london/november-news-roundup/) that the Mayor's next round of grant funding excludes funding for replacement affordable homes, only additional affordable homes will qualify.